aws-samples/shopfloor-connectivity/docs/targets/mqtt.md

 ---
 ### Connection
-Connection type
+Specifies the type of connection security to use when connecting to the MQTT broker.

-**Values:**
+Possible values:
-- "PlainText" (Default)
+- "PlainText": Unencrypted connection, this is the default
-- "ServerSideTLS"
+- "ServerSideTLS": TLS encryption with server certificate validation
-- "MutualTLS"
+- "MutualTLS": TLS encryption with both server and client certificate validation

 **Type**: String

 ---
 ### ConnectionTimeout
-Timeout for connecting to the broker in seconds
+The maximum time in seconds to wait for establishing a connection with the MQTT broker before timing out.

 **Type**: Int